SpaceX Crew-11

-SpaceX Crew-11 is the eleventh operational NASA Commercial Crew Program flight and the 19th crewed orbital flight of a Crew Dragon spacecraft.
-The mission transported four crew members – NASA astronauts Zena Cardman and Michael Fincke, JAXA astronaut Kimiya Yui, and Roscosmos cosmonaut Oleg Platonov – to the International Space Station (ISS).
-The mission launched on August 1, 2025 at 15:43:42 UTC (11:43:42 am EDT) and docked with the ISS the next day.
+SpaceX Crew-11 was the eleventh operational NASA Commercial Crew Program flight and the 19th crewed orbital flight of a Crew Dragon spacecraft.
+The mission transported four crew members, NASA astronauts Zena Cardman and Michael Fincke, JAXA astronaut Kimiya Yui, and Roscosmos cosmonaut Oleg Platonov, to the International Space Station (ISS).
+The mission launched on August 1, 2025 and docked with the ISS the next day.
+On January 8, 2026, NASA announced that the mission would end about a month earlier than planned due to a medical situation involving Fincke.